 As you can see, the organizations in the Work Group membership list are expected to broadly represent issues, concerns, and recommendations relevant to Puget Sound, the Washington coast, and the lower Columbia River.

-Please contact Todd Hass, Program Manager for Marine and Nearshore Special Projects, for the Partnership, if you have questions concerning the Cross-Partnership Oil Spill Work Group or wish to attend/observe its meetings or workshops.
+Please contact Todd Hass, Program Manager for Marine and Nearshore Special Projects, for the Partnership, if you have questions concerning the Partnership Oil Spill Work Group or wish to attend/observe its meetings or workshops.

 The recommendations in the documents below are being used by the Work Group (synthesized by Hass) to assess common themes and future priorities.